Common Cow Parsnip – Heracleum maximum

 Description

-Appearance: Aralia nudicaulis is a woodland herbaceous perennial known for its compound leaves and small, globular clusters of flowers.
+Appearance: Lysimachia thyrsiflora is a herbaceous perennial known for its tall spikes of yellow, star-shaped flowers.

-Habitat: It is commonly found in moist woodlands and shaded areas.
+Habitat: It is commonly found in wetlands, along stream banks, and in moist meadows.

-Distribution: Wild sarsaparilla is native to eastern and central North America.
+Distribution: Tufted loosestrife is native to North America.

 Occurrence